keithburgie/blog/content/blog/getting-hooked-on-useeffect/index.md

 We're going to implement **useState()** and **useEffect()** in a very simple baseball app.
 It's going to count balls and strikes, tell us whether a batter walks or strikes out (nobody ever hits in this game), alert us of a full count (3 balls and 2 strikes), and heckle our batters in the console.

-First, create a new React app with `npx create-react-app effect-hook-app` or pull the whole repo from here: [https://github.com/keithburgie/effect-hook-baseball](https://github.com/keithburgie/effect-hook-baseball)
+First, create a new React app with **npx create-react-app effect-hook-app** or clone the repo from here: [https://github.com/keithburgie/effect-hook-baseball](https://github.com/keithburgie/effect-hook-baseball)

-Then import React and include our State and Effect hooks.
+If you're starting a new project, import React and include our State and Effect hooks.

 ~~~javascript{numberLines: true}
 import React, { useState, useEffect } from "react";